paezha/genuary2022/09-architecture/README.md

 }
 ```

-Sort by descending prder of groups to plot the last groups (in the
+Sort by descending order of groups to plot the last groups (in the
 background) first:

 ``` r